lmnr-ai/lmnr/README.md

 ### Instrumenting Python code

 First, create a project and generate a Project API Key.
+Then,

 ```sh
 pip install lmnr